Charlie Blackmon Player Props: Rockies vs. Padres

 Charlie Blackmon At The Plate

-- Blackmon has 14 doubles, two triples, five home runs and 20 walks while batting .272.
+- Blackmon has 14 doubles, two triples, five home runs and 21 walks while hitting .267.

-- Among the qualified hitters in MLB action, he ranks 48th in batting average, 43rd in on-base percentage, and 81st in slugging.
+- Among qualified hitters in MLB, he ranks 61st in batting average, 50th in on-base percentage, and 86th in slugging.

-- Blackmon enters this game on a four-game hitting streak.
-During his last games, he's hitting .174.

-- He has hit a long ball in five games this year (9.3%), homering in 2.1% of his trips to the dish.
+- He has hit a home run in 9.1% of his games this year, and 2.1% of his chances at the plate.

-- Blackmon has picked up an RBI in 33.3% of his games this year, with more than one RBI in 14.8% of his games.
+- Blackmon has driven home a run in 18 games this season (32.7%), including more than one RBI in 14.5% of his games.

-- He has scored in 27 games this year (50.0%), including multiple runs in six games.
+- In 49.1% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (10.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.